SJSU-CADRE-CLASSES/SJSU_ART_104_S18/teams/Kevin- What-s Our Team Name/We will eat good tomorrow again.md

 I finish tending to the livestock.
 We meet half way, we embrace, she mentions that she heard some neighbors talking;
 I look up,
-I see dust clouds coming our way.
+I see dust coming our way.
 I embrace them harder.
-...Tomorrow we will eat good again...
+…Tomorrow we will eat good again.

 By: Damian & Diego